hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/customdockerimage.md

 ## Modify Docker Image

-In this section, we modify the application image `defaultImageRepoTag`.
-In the Ubuntu 18.04 image, it is set to `"defaultImageRepoTag": "bluedata/ubuntu18.04:1.1"`
+In this section, we modify the Ubuntu 18.04 application image `defaultImageRepoTag` so that we can provide a custom image.

+Currently this is `"defaultImageRepoTag": "bluedata/ubuntu18.04:1.1"`

 Create a new folder under `./deploy/example ...`